 Return to Global Citizenship Overview

 Along with their precursor ores, the four metals tin, tantalum, tungsten and gold (known as “3TG”) are commonly referred to as “Conflict Minerals.”
 This moniker stems from the history of the mining and transaction of these metals used to finance extralegal and/or armed conflict.
 Seagate requires that 100% of the 3TG in our products comes from sources that are certified to not contribute to human rights abuses.
 In conformance with the Dodd-Frank Wall Street Reform and Consumer Protection Act, Seagate files a Conflict Minerals Report annually with the US Securities and Exchange Commission.
-Our most recent report covers the previous calendar year.
+Our most recent report covers the previous calendar year and underwent an Independent Private Sector Filing prior to filing.
 This report documents that Seagate is meeting our commitment to being Conflict-Free.